Site and Clinical visits from summer 2017

 Children’s Hospital Oakland Research Institute (CHORI)

 At CHORI, a center for thalassemia and sickle cell disease, the BIE group visited the Iron Overload and Bone Density Clinics at the HEDCO Health Sciences Building.
 Dr. Marcela Weyhmiller lectured on the Iron Overload program, focusing on the clinical presentations, treatments, and outcomes associated with Sickle Cell Disease and Thalassemia patients treated at the clinic.
 Dr. Ellen Fung lectured on the Bone Density Health Clinic and the impact of effective nutritional and supplemental care in pediatric years to reduce the onset of geriatric osteoporosis.
 The two led the team on a tour of the SQUID and DXA machines.
-With the assistance of Dr. Lisa Calvelli, three members were given various DXA scans.

 Mobile Dental Clinic